 Price & Similar Monitors

-The Acer XV272UX price amounts to $680, which is excellent value for the price.
+The Acer XV272UX price amounts to $680, which is good value for the price.

 Visit our comprehensive and always up-to-date best gaming monitor buyer’s guide for more information and the best deals available.